Demo

 This internship is intended for early career college students.
 Internships include both hands-on daily work in a specific position and a weekly cohort meeting to connect with other interns and gain professional skills.
 Prior experience or previous involvement with zoos, conservation, or similar programs is not required.
 Populations who are historically underrepresented in conservation roles are encouraged to apply.

-• This internship will provide on the job training in areas of animal husbandry and management, with a focus on animal observations for record keeping purposes.
+• These internships will provide on the job training in areas of animal husbandry and management, with a focus on animal observations for record keeping purposes.
 Each Animal Management intern position focuses on a different area of the zoo.
-Tasks include: Exhibit cleaning, diet preparation, animal observations, and animal feeding.
+Tasks include Exhibit cleaning, diet preparation, animal observations, and animal feeding.

 • Facilities & Exhibits, Projects

-• Tuesday—Friday, 9am-5pm (some weeks may include evening shifts for events)
+• These internships may include evening shifts for events.

 What You Can Expect From This Internship